ahmed-arafaath/ahmed-arafaath.github.io/README.md

  <br> <br> <br> <br>

- *Note - I made the webpage as responsive as possible to the urrent extend of my knowledge.*
+ *Note - I made the webpage as responsive as possible to all devices.*

  Thank you for visiting the webpage, Hope you liked it!!. :blush: :blush: